 Early Origins of the Goodspeed family

-Kent, Sussex and Wiltshire, where the name God was found in the Domesday Book.
 Other early records include Gilbert le Gode in the Curia Regis Rolls for Berkshire in 1212; Robert Gode in the Assize Rolls of Gloucester of 1221; and Thomas le Goude in the Subsidy Rolls for Sussex of 1327.

 Early History of the Goodspeed family

-Another 215 words (15 lines of text) covering the years 1250, 1402, 1537, 1600, 1527, 1581, 1576, 1638, 1671, 1609, 1678, 1616, 1689, 1692 and 1607 are included under the topic Early Goodspeed History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Goodspeed research.
+Another 167 words (12 lines of text) covering the years 1250, 1402, 1537, 1561, 1636, 1648, 1893, 1600, 1527, 1581, 1576, 1638, 1671, 1609, 1678, 1616, 1689, 1692 and 1607 are included under the topic Early Goodspeed History in all our PDF Extended History products and printed products wherever possible.

 Goodspeed Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Goodspeed include Good, Goode, Goad, Goade, Gudd, Gude, Legood and many more.

 Early Notables of the Goodspeed family (pre 1700)

-Another 58 words (4 lines of text) are included under the topic Early Goodspeed Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Goodspeed Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Goodspeed family to Ireland

-Another 39 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Goodspeed family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Goodspeed family to the New World and Oceana
+Migration of the Goodspeed family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Goodspeed or a variant listed above: John Goad, age 18, who came to Virginia in 1635; Thomas Goad, age 15, who arrived in Boston Massachusetts in 1635; Robert Good, who settled in Massachusetts in 1646.